SamoZ256/cemu-frame-capture/README.md

 4. A finder window with the frame capture file should appear.
 Move that file wherever you want.
 <img width="1032" alt="Screenshot 2024-11-09 at 08 10 26" src="https://github.com/user-attachments/assets/846d01c3-233c-426d-adfa-1c3185cae450">

+## Notes

+There are a few things to be aware of:
+- The frame capture files can get really big sometimes.
+I recommend zipping them if you plan on sharing them, it drastically reduces their size.
+- On some computers, you won't be able to close Cemu after doing a frame capture (even with `Force Quit`).
+It will continue to occupy a part of the RAM, and the only way (that I am aware of) to close it is to restart your computer.